whitesource-ft/ws-examples/Renovate/README.md

 # Renovate Examples by CI/CD Tool
 This repository contains examples of a Self-hosted instance of [Renovate](https://docs.renovatebot.com/) to generate automatic pull requests as part of various pipelines.

-For all examples above, make sure to change the branches defined within the .yml file according to your needs.
-Refer to [Branching](#Branching) for best practices

 **Important Note - The following step is required for all integrations**

-It is highly recommend to configure to configure a GitHub.com [Personal Access Token](https://github.com/settings/tokens) (with the scope repos) as GITHUB_COM_TOKEN so that your bot can make authenticated requests to GitHub.com for changelog retrieval as well as for any dependency that uses GitHub tags (without such a token, GitHub.com's API will rate limit requests and make such lookups unreliable).
+It is highly recommend to configure a GitHub.com [Personal Access Token](https://github.com/settings/tokens) (with the scope repos) as GITHUB_COM_TOKEN so that your bot can make authenticated requests to GitHub.com for changelog retrieval as well as for any dependency that uses GitHub tags (without such a token, GitHub.com's API will rate limit requests and make such lookups unreliable).

 ## [Azure DevOps pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops)
 * Set a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) as RENOVATE_TOKEN for the bot account.